cibox/cibox/github/files/drupal7/scripts/README.reinstall.md

 - mysql_db: - This variable stores name of database, been used in a project for drupal site.
  This variable can be changed only when you need to enpower your Jenkins instance with more than one PR/DEMO/STAGE builders.
-You'll need this if the project contain 2,3 or even more sites and you need to split sites for been used unique databases for avoiding conflicts.
+You'll need this if the project contains 2,3 or even more sites and you need to split sites for been used unique databases for avoiding conflicts.

 - php_env_vars: - should be used when you need pass to your server's environment variable for